On the Cauchy problem for Friedrichs systems on globally hyperbolic manifolds with timelike boundary: -well-posedness in a time strip

 \subsection{Differentiability of the solutions for symmetric hyperbolic systems}

 It is well-known that the Cauchy problem for the backward heat equation is not well-posed.
 This is because an initial data for the backward heat equation is a final condition for the forward heat equation.
 The latter equation has a smoothening effect on the initial data, \ie the solution is smooth even if the initial data is only continuous.
 It is easy to understand that, there exists a class of smooth initial data for the backward heat equation generating non-smooth solutions.
 Since the heat equation can be reduced to a symmetric positive system (\cf Section~\ref{sec:reactiondiffusion}), we cannot expect the existence of smooth solutions for a generic symmetric positive system.
-Hence, in this section we shall only focus only on the subclass of Friedrichs systems for which the bilinear form $\fiber{\sigma_\oS(dt) \cdot}{\cdot}_p$ is positive definite on $\E_p$ for every $p\in\M$.
+Hence, in this section we shall only focus only on the subclass of symmetric hyperbolic systems.
 In particular, we shall see that, if the Cauchy data $(\f,\h)$ are smooth and a compatibility condition is imposed, then the strong solution is actually smooth.
 To this end, let $t\colon\M\to\RR$ be a Cauchy temporal function with gradient tangent to the boundary, as in Theorem~\ref{thm: Sanchez}, and write the symmetric hyperbolic system $\oS$ as